m7pantoja/Soniquete/README.md

 ### Set up
 In order to render the web page I have used the **Apache** server and **MySQL** for managing the database.
 Specifically, I have installed **XAMPP** distribution to use both, Apache and MySQL.
+I have always rendered the page locally.
 Other ways can be used to render this project.
 The only thing you must do is generating the database using the `soniquete.sql` file.
 For this, MySQL is recommended.
+I have obtained the `soniquete.sql` file automatically using the *phpMyAdmin* software that XAMPP distribution provides.
 Notice that in the `inludes/config.php` file I have used the user `root` and that no `pass` is specified.
 This should be modified depending on each user.
 For the rest, the web page should work properly using a HTTP Server like Apache.